Safety ratings (from Waka Kotahi NZ Transport Agency)

 ZE1- 2018-

 Leafs have three distinct trim levels.
-The top-level tends to have heated seats and steering wheel.
+X and G trims have heated seats and a heated steering wheel.

 Some imports are the Autech sub-variation (ex-Japan only).
 The Autech Leaf has distinct LED lights in the front bumper and body trim enhancements, giving it a sportier look.